Renew a Passport by Mail

-Can I renew my passport even if it's not expired?
+Can I renew my passport if it's still valid?

 Yes.
+Your passport does not have to be expired for you to renew it.
 We recommend renewing your passport well ahead of any planned international travel, even if it still has a few months validity left on it.
 Some countries require that your passport be valid at least six months beyond the dates of your trip.
 Learn more about your destination's entry requirements.